ubaldot/vim-writegood/README.md

 Given that the messages end up in the quickfix list, you can use all the quickfix list functions, including `:copen, :cnext, :cprev`, etc.
+Try the commands that I just wrote to see what happens.
-See `:h quickfix` for more info on the quickfix list.
+And check `:h quickfix` for more info.

 >**Warning**
 > When you change (or come back to a previous) buffer, you have to manually
-> re-enable the linting, don't be fooled if the highlight is still on!
+> re-enable the linting.
+Don't be fooled if the highlight is still on!
-> To do that, all you have to do is to run `:WriteGoodToggle` once or
+> To fix it, run `:WriteGoodToggle` once or twice, that's all.
-> twice and everything will come back to work perfectly fine.
-Nothing special.
-> I hope that such an action won't bother you too much. :)

 ## Configuration